FAQ

 -

-The Pediatrics department has a multitude of global health opportunities.
+The Pediatrics department has a multitude of global health opportunities, and we’re proud to say that we have the oldest global health track in the country.
 We fully support the use of elective time to participate in global health programs.
-Funding for clinical electives abroad can be obtained by participating in the certificate in Global Child Health program.
-Our current residents and recent grads have done clinical rotations in Thailand, Laos, Haiti, Uganda and India, among others.
+Funding for clinical electives abroad can be obtained by participating in the Global Child Health program.
+Our recent grads have done clinical rotations in Thailand, Laos, Haiti, Uganda and India, among others.
 We have also worked on research projects and public health interventions treating and preventing rheumatic heart disease in Uganda, where University Hospitals and Case Western Reserve University have been heavily involved for several decades.

 -